canada-ca/PCTF-CCP/public-sector-profile/Readme.md

 ![alt text](./readme-img.PNG "Public Sector Profile of the Pan-Canadian Trust Framework")

+The detailed worksheet is hosted on Google Docs and can be found [here](https://docs.google.com/spreadsheets/d/1eukZkgdwXdskUlzaKR-cU3TjacunKY1OAyIRioFUnp8/edit?usp=sharing)

 A quick recap of sequence of events leading up to this document version:

 * In January 2019, weekly IMSC PCTF working group calls were established.
 Work-in-progress material was circulated on a regular basis.